-With Celestyal Cruises Port, Service Charges & Gratuities are all included.
+With Celestyal Cruises Port, Service Charges & Gratuities are all included in the cruise fare.

 - Costa Cruises

-Costa calculates its auto-gratuities based on the length of your voyage, the destination, and your ship, but you can expect a charge of between $10.00 and $17.50 per person, per day.
+Costa calculates its auto-gratuities based on the length of your voyage, the destination, and the ship, but you can expect a charge of Euro 11.00 per person per day.
 Beverages attract a gratuity of 15%

 - Cruise & Maritime